cvalenzuela/rwet/week3/README.md

 # Salò, or the 120 Days of Sodom - NYC Edition

-Using the map of New York City, this QGIS script changes the names of the streets with random lines from the movie script **"Salò, or the 120 Days of Sodom"** by Pier Paolo Pasolini's.
+Using the map of New York City, this QGIS script changes the names of the streets with random lines from the movie script **"Salò, or the 120 Days of Sodom"** by Pier Paolo Pasolini.

 ![NY Map](imgs/ny.png?raw=true)